Irrational-Encoding-Wizardry/fvsfunc/README.md

 # fvsfunc
-Small collection of VapourSynth functions
+Small collection of VapourSynth functions I used at least once.
+Most are simple wrappers or ports of AviSynth functions.